Aero Spacelines: History

-In 1967, Aero Spacelines encountered financial difficulties and was acquired by Unexcelled Inc. That corporation was sold to Tracor Aviation.
-Conroy organized a new company, Conroy Aircraft, which built more airplanes for transporting oversized cargo.
+Aero Spacelines was sold in August 1965 to Unexcelled, Inc., a publicly traded company that had subsidiaries engaged in discount store retailing, meatpacking equipment and iron castings.
+Unexcelled also owned American Airmotive Corporation, an aircraft maintenance and repair organization.

+In 1968, the Civil Aeronautics Board (CAB) gave Aero Spacelines an exemption permitting them to offer Guppy transport services to the public.
+The CAB was a now-defunct federal agency that, at the time, tightly regulated almost all US commercial air transport.
+The CAB's permission was required for Aero Spacelines to offer air transport services to the public.

 By November 1968, NASA had paid Aero Spacelines $11,591,633 in contracts.

-Conroy ceased operations in 1972.
+In 1972, Unexcelled changed its name to Twin Fair, the name of its retailing subsidiary.
+In 1981, Twin Fair sold Aero Spacelines to Tracor, which dropped the name in favor of Tracor Aviation.

+In 1969, Jack Conroy, no longer at Aero, built the Conroy Skymonster, a similar concept to the Guppy series but based on the Canadair CL-44 aircraft instead of the C-97.

 As of March 2021, one Super Guppy was still in operation.
 NASA uses it to transport vehicles, and leases it to third parties when not in use.

 In early 2016, NASA used that aircraft to transport the main structure of Orion crew capsule, from its Michoud Manufacturing Facility in New Orleans, Louisiana, to the Kennedy Space Center in Florida, where the capsule underwent its first uncrewed test flight aboard the Space Launch System rocket.
 In November 2019, NASA used the aircraft to transport the Orion capsule from the Kennedy Space Center to the Mansfield Lahm Airport in Ohio for thermal and vacuum tests.